Home > Mac Data Recovery Tips

 Solution 2: Reformat this external hard drive

-iBoysoft Data Recovery for Mac is professional Mac data recovery software, which can recover lost data from unmountable/formatted/inaccessible external hard drives.
-It can recover lost data from APFS, HFS+, HFS, FAT32, and exFAT formatted external hard drives, USB drives, flash drives, sd cards, CF cards, memory cards, etc. This software also can undelete documents, pictures, emails, music, etc. from Trash.
+iBoysoft Data Recovery for Mac is a professional Mac data recovery software, which can recover lost data from unmountable/formatted/inaccessible external hard drives.
+It can recover lost data from APFS, HFS+, HFS, FAT32, and exFAT formatted external hard drives, USB drives, flash drives, SD cards, CF cards, memory cards, etc. This software also can undelete documents, pictures, emails, music, etc. from Trash.

 2. Select the external hard drive that is greyed out in Disk Utility and click Search for Lost Data to scan for data stored on this drive.